 The Queen Sirikit Heart Centre of the Northeast, Khon Kaen University (QSHC), represented by the Cardio-Thoracic and Vascular Surgery Unit, under the Medical Administration Division, organised a practical workshop on “The Use of Hemostats, Sealants, and Adhesion Prevention Agents in Off-Pump Coronary Artery Bypass (OPCAB) Surgery.”
-The workshop was held on 20–21 December 2025, with the aim of developing the capabilities of medical personnel and transferring advanced technical knowledge regarding cardiac surgery.
+The workshop was held on 20–21 December 2025, with the aim of enhancing the capabilities of medical personnel and transferring advanced technical knowledge in cardiac surgery.

 The event was presided over by Assistant Professor Chawalit Wongputta, M.D., and Dr. Bundit Mokkarut, Deputy Directors of the Queen Sirikit Heart Centre.
 They delivered the opening address and welcomed participants, who included cardiothoracic surgeons, resident physicians, anaesthesiologists, nurses, and other relevant medical staff.